mayjai/Chicago-Automated-Speed-Enforcement-Program/README.md

 <br/>

-## Number of Violations Varies Greatly within a Ward
+## Finding 2: Number of Violations Varies Greatly within a Ward

 At first, I was curious about the number of camera within each ward, so I created a chart to see whether there's a huge difference among the wards.
 But the chart didn't really show anything interesting.